import numpy as np

 dict

-Dictionary of losses.
+Dictionary of computed losses.

 """